-My style is more suited to pop, EDM, Alternative, and R&B. I’m most comfortable in mid/high range and my tone can be strong (Demi Lovato, Sia) or soft (Billie Eilish, Sabrina Claudio).
-I’m very open to criticism and direction for projects.
+My style is more suited to Pop and EDM.
+I’m most comfortable in mid/high range and I’m very open to criticism & direction for projects.

 Main Vocals - Main vocals of a song or jingle less than 5 minutes (includes backing vocals)